-There are a multitude of obstacles affecting college achievement of students from working-class backgrounds.
-A new article from POLITICO, “The Unseen Reason Why Working-Class Students Drop Out”, tackles the less recognizable.
+There are a multitude of obstacles affecting college achievement of students from low-income backgrounds.
+A new article from POLITICO, “The Unseen Reason Why Working-Class Students Drop Out,” tackles the less recognizable.
 Even though most colleges are doing all they can to help these students succeed, graduation gaps still persist.
 A hidden reason for these gaps can be tied to cultural differences between institutions and working-class students.

 Social psychologists Nicole Stephens and Sarah Townsend have spent years studying why working-class students are still not able to persist all the way through graduation.
 A common rationale is that the students lack hard skills or opportunities their middle and upper class peers possess.
 However, research from Stephens and Townsend has revealed a much deeper obstacle in the path of these students, which they describe as, “a cultural mismatch between working-class students and the schools they attend.”
 Their research shows institutions tend to rely on and promote standards of merit that reflect independent values while working-class students prioritize values of interdependence.